gwcbi/haphpipe_docs/hp-docs/docs/faq.md

 ### HAPHPIPE

-**How does HAPHPIPE compare to existing viral NGS pipelines?**
+**How does HAPHPIPE compare to existing viral NGS pipelines and how was HAPHPIPE tested?**

-Please refer to our papers (links here) for a thorough comparison.

-**How was HAPHPIPE tested?**

-Please refer to our validation study (link here).
+Please refer to our [validation study](https://doi.org/10.3390/v12070758).

 ### NGS